dknight/loveprofiler/README.md

 ## Using multiple profilers

-You can create as many LoveProfiler instances as you want with different configuration.
+You can create as many LoveProfiler instances as you want with different configurations.

 ```lua
 local LoveProfiler = require("loveprofiler")